 Work experience related to the student's major, jointly supervised by the department and a professional in the field.
 Although the usual internship will carry either three or six hours credit, a student may elect to arrange an internship carrying between two and six hours credit with the permission of the department.
 Each hour of credit will require forty hours at the internship site.

-junior or senior status, approval of the department, and completion of two courses selected from Economics 152 and Accounting 201 and 202.
+Junior or senior status, departmental permission, and completion of two courses selected from ECON 152 and ACCT 201 and 202.

 BUAD 490: Honors Project I